Stochastic modeling of superfluorescence in compact systems: Stochastic equations

 In the context of superfluorescence, the positive sign of the population inversions causes exponential amplification of the field components $\mathcal{D}^{(\pm)}_\alpha(t)$, whereas negative population inversions lead to their absorption.
 Consequently, positive population inversions increase both the Hermitian and anti-Hermitian parts of the field components, which can trigger diverging behavior.
 Negative population inversions, in contrast, reduce the fields and their anti-Hermitian parts, making gauging unnecessary.

-A second technique is based on the flexibility provided by the correlation properties of the elementary noise vectors $\textbf{f}(t)$, $\textbf{f}^\dag(t)$, $\textbf{g}(t)$, and $\textbf{g}^\dag(t)$.
-In Eq. (\ref{eq: elementary noise terms}), we have only outlined their correlation properties without prescribing any specific form.
+A second technique is based on the flexibility provided by the correlation properties of the elementary noise vectors $\textbf{f}(t)$, $\textbf{f}^\dag(t)$, $\textbf{g}(t)$, and $\textbf{g}^\dag(t)$. {This method is known as the diffusion gauge, as discussed in Refs. \cite{2006'Deuar_stochastic-gauges,2005'Deuar_PhD}. }In Eq.~(\ref{eq: elementary noise terms}), we have only outlined their correlation properties without prescribing any specific form.
 As mentioned before, there is no unique way to define them.
 One of the possible representations, which we later employ in the numerical simulations, takes the following form:

 where $\theta_\alpha(t)$ and $\eta_\alpha(t)$ can take on any values.
 The only constraint is that they must be statistically independent of the noise terms from the future.
 Eq.~(\ref{eq: specific form of the elementary noise terms}) explicitly associates the noise terms $\textbf{f}(t)$ and $\textbf{f}^\dag(t)$ with a single vector of independent complex noise terms $\bar{\textbf{f}}(t)$.
 Similarly, $\textbf{g}(t)$ and $\textbf{g}^\dag(t)$ are linked to $\bar{\textbf{g}}(t)$.
 These new noise terms, $\bar{\textbf{f}}(t)$ and $\bar{\textbf{g}}(t)$, consist of independent and normal Gaussian white real noise terms $\bar{\textbf{f}}_1(t)$, $\bar{\textbf{f}}_2(t)$, $\bar{\textbf{g}}_1(t)$, and $\bar{\textbf{g}}_2(t)$: